-Cambridge Archive Editions is an imprint of Cambridge University Press.
+Cambridge Archive Editions (CAE) is an imprint of Cambridge University Press.
 This excellent partnership allows Archive Editions, as was, to remain independent of commercial enterprises and to continue to produce work that is unsurpassed in its quality and integrity.

-Cambridge Archive Editions conducts original research in government records and other sources.
+CAE conducts original research in government records and other sources.
 Our aim remains to make available to libraries and scholars historical reference materials which otherwise would remain unknown, difficult to access, or fragmentary.
 A few classic reference works are also reproduced.

 In most of the existing collections we have included document-by-document identification, which enables a more efficient study of the material, and original references as an aid to scholars.
 Facsimile reproduction ensures the historical authenticity of the original documents.